FREQUENTLY ASKED QUESTIONS

 Which flavours have nuts in them?

-The flavours with nuts in them are: Kona, Peanut Butter, Peanut Butter Milk Chocolate, Butterscotch Pecan, Milk chocolate Pecan, Macadamia Dark Chocolate, Macadamia White Chocolate and White Chocolate Almond Oatmeal.
+The flavours with nuts in them are: Fraser Valley, Kona, Peanut Butter, Peanut Butter Milk Chocolate, Butterscotch Pecan, Milk chocolate Pecan, Macadamia Dark Chocolate, Macadamia White Chocolate and White Chocolate Almond Oatmeal.
 Also, we sometimes introduce new "cookie du jour" flavours, so be sure to ask before purchasing.
 If you are purchasing on behalf of someone else, check with them for any allergies.

 If I buy a bucket of dough for home use, how do I go about making cookies from it?